enzuru/.emacs.d/README.md

 Everything is very organized in the `enzuru` folder by feature, mode, preference, setup, operating system, and theme.
 While this repo should work immediately for you on a `git pull`, it's obviously a very personalized setup and many things won't appeal to you.
 If I were you, I would first take a look at my `init.el` and then pick a topical elisp file from there.

 Happy hacking!

+# License

+Licensed under the GPLv3; copyright is assigned to the nonprofit Salma Karama, LLC